-Tags3D 2012 animation APOD art Assassin's Creed Astronomy Picture of the Day Bad Astronomy BBC BuzzFeed Chris Hadfield climate climate change Colossal comic Commander Curiosity death DNA E3 Earth evolution flower Frank Turner galaxy gameplay gravity International Space Station ISS John Boswell Large Hadron Collider LEGO LHC light lightning live macro magic Mars mathematics maths melodysheep Milky Way Moon NASA nature New Scientist PHD Comics Phil Plait photography physics planets Portal Professor Brian Cox remix robot Saturn scale science space star Star Wars Sun Symphony of Science TED The Guardian The Hobbit time time lapse Tim Minchin trailer Universe water Wired xkcd
+Tags3D 2012 animation APOD art Assassin's Creed Astronomy Picture of the Day Bad Astronomy BBC BuzzFeed Chris Hadfield cinematic trailer climate climate change Colossal comic Commander Curiosity death DNA E3 Earth evolution flower Frank Turner galaxy gameplay gravity International Space Station ISS John Boswell Large Hadron Collider LEGO LHC light lightning live macro magic Mars mathematics maths melodysheep Milky Way Moon NASA nature New Scientist PHD Comics Phil Plait photography physics Portal Professor Brian Cox remix robot Saturn scale science space star Star Wars Sun Symphony of Science TED The Guardian The Hobbit time time lapse Tim Minchin trailer Universe water Wired xkcd

 Tag Archives: animation

 “Using a unique animation technique involving traditional animation cels and his iphone 5s, Hombre_mcsteez turns everyday life into an odd creature infested cartoon universe.”
 (YouTube) I love this little video.
 So simple, yet surprisingly effective.
 It’s also rather funny!
 I love … Continue reading